aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 The FWHM value corresponds to the size in mm of the kernel used to smooth the surface and can be 5, 10, 15, 20.

 Analysis with cortical thickness (respectively PET data) will be saved under the `_measure-ct` keyword (respectively the `_measure-<acq_label>` keyword).

-!!! tip
-    See the Example subsection for further clarification.

 ### Correlations analysis